mdandrade/portfolio/portfolio-back-end/php/client-first/README.md

-﻿Por enquanto, eu apenas vou usar o require statement do php pra tranformar o menu de navegação em um arquivo e evitar repetição.
+﻿Por enquanto, eu apenas vou usar o require statement do php pra tranformar o menu de navegação e uma parte do head em um arquivo php para evitar repetição.

 <hr>
 <b>ENGLISH</b>

-For now, I'm just going to use php's require statement to turn the navigation menu into a file and avoid repetition.
+For now, I'm just going to use php's require statement to turn the navigation menu and the head into a php file and avoid repetition.